Joining Kensington Singers

 How much does it cost?

 The termly cost is £125, which is for all new members and existing members.
 This price includes rehearsals and performances, all sheet music and rehearsal MP3s.
-Fees help to pay for the cost of room hire, concerts, pianist when necessary etc. Membership is paid at the start of each term – payment cannot be made weekly as valuable rehearsal time will be taken up taking money and giving change.
+Fees help to pay for the cost of room hire, concerts, pianist when necessary etc. If you’re new to the choir you can book a taster session to try out, and the cost of this will be discounted off your term’s membership.
+Membership is paid at the start of each term – payment cannot be made weekly as valuable rehearsal time will be taken up taking money and giving change.
 It also encourages higher attendance, effective rehearsals and better ensemble.
 I’m afraid we don’t offer discounts; the full fee is payable at whatever point you join during the term, to make it fair to those who have paid the full amount.
 We have a bursary scheme for people on a low income who are unable to afford choir fees.
 Kensington Singers Choir Bursary is for adults aged 18+ who would like to attend the choir but due to their financial situation are currently unable to do so.
 We are particularly interested in giving the bursary to people who think that singing would have a positive impact on their physical or mental health.
 Please click HERE to download the form.

 What music do you sing?